Getting High And Having Sex Is A Bad Combination

 If you really want to make the sex session more intense, concentrate on the foreplay.
 Take it in turns to get each other as close to orgasm as you can with just your hands and mouth.
 When they are close, stop and swap.
 When you both do eventually get your orgasms, they will be so intense that you will remember them for a long time to come.

 Have you ever enjoy chemsex, or is it something that just doesn’t appeal to you?
 What do you think could be done to help those using drugs to get high during sex?
-Let us know in the comment box below, or visit the Escort Sweden forum and give us your best alternatives to chemsex.
+Let us know in the comment box below and give us your best alternatives to chemsex.